Apps | Sayv Ilahsiav

 03 / Defining the Solution

-The core idea was a swipe-based decision interface — keep, delete, skip.
-Three reasons it made sense:
+At its heart, MediaMop is a swipe-based decision interface — keep, delete, skip.
+Three reasons it just fit:

-• It reduces every decision to a binary action.
+• Reduced every decision to a binary action.

-• It eliminates multi-step flows (no select → confirm → action).
+• Eliminated multi-step flows (no select → confirm → action).

 01

-The problem wasn’t effort — it was cognitive load.
+The problem wasn’t effort, it was decision fatigue.

 02